On the Smallest Size of Internal Collage Systems: Preliminaries

 We define the \emph{binary parse tree} of a collage system in a top-down manner as follows: \begin{itemize} \item The root node is labeled with the starting nonterminal. \item If a node is labeled with $X$ that has atomic rule $X \rightarrow a$, its only child is labeled with $a$. \item If a node is labeled with $X$ that has concatenation rule $X \rightarrow YZ$, its left child is labeled with $Y$ and its right child is labeled with $Z$. \item If a node is labeled with $X$ that has repetition rule $X \rightarrow Y^{r}$, its left child is labeled with $Y$ and its right child is labeled with $Y^{r-1}$. \item If a node is labeled with $X$ that has truncation rule $X \rightarrow Y[b..e)$, its only child is labeled with $Y[b..e)$. \item If a node does not fit in any of the cases above, it is a leaf. \end{itemize} Note that we treat $Y^{r-1}$, $Y[b..e)$ and $Y$ as different node labels, and a node with label $Y^{r-1}$ or $Y[b..e)$ falls into the last case and always becomes a leaf in the binary parse tree.
 A collage system is internal if and only if every nonterminal appears as a node label in the binary parse tree.

+See \cref{fig:bpt} (resp. \cref{fig:noninternal_bpt}) for examples of an internal collage system (resp. non-internal collage system) and their binary parse tree.

-Similarly to~\cite{2021NavarroOP_ApproxRatioOfOrderParsin}, we define the \emph{grammar tree} of a collage system as the tree obtained from the binary parse tree by deleting all descendant nodes under any node that is not the leftmost node with the same label.
-Since the grammar tree has every nonterminal at most once as the label of an internal node, we sometimes identify an internal node by its label. \begin{proposition} The following statements hold for the grammar tree of an internal collage system of size $m$ that contains $\sigma$ atomic rules and $\numtr$ truncation rules: \begin{itemize} \item The number of internal nodes is $m$ because every nonterminal appears ``exactly once'' as the label of an internal node in the grammar tree. \item The number of leaves is $m - \numtr - \sigma + 1$ because every internal node for a concatenation or repetition rule has two children while every internal node for an atomic or truncation rule has a single child. \end{itemize} \end{proposition}
+Similarly to~\cite{2021NavarroOP_ApproxRatioOfOrderParsin}, we define the \emph{grammar tree} of a collage system as the tree obtained from the binary parse tree by deleting all descendant nodes under any node that is not the leftmost node with the same label (see \cref{fig:grammar_tree} for an example).\footnote{The idea of grammar trees for internal collage systems is extended from partial parse trees for SLPs~\cite{2003Rytter_ApplicOfLempelZivFactor}.} Since the grammar tree has every nonterminal at most once as the label of an internal node, we sometimes identify an internal node by its label. \begin{proposition} The following statements hold for the grammar tree of an internal collage system of size $m$ that contains $\sigma$ atomic rules and $\numtr$ truncation rules: \begin{itemize} \item The number of internal nodes is $m$ because every nonterminal appears ``exactly once'' as the label of an internal node in the grammar tree. \item The number of leaves is $m - \numtr - \sigma + 1$ because every internal node for a concatenation or repetition rule has two children while every internal node for an atomic or truncation rule has a single child. \end{itemize} \end{proposition}